-Cash from operating activities for the six months ended April 29, 2018 was \$2.1 billion, which reflects net income adjusted for the effect of non-cash charges and changes in working capital components.
+Cash from operating activities for the six months ended April 28, 2019 was \$1.6 billion, which reflects net income adjusted for the effect of non-cash charges and changes in working capital components.
 Non-cash charges included depreciation, amortization, share-based compensation and deferred income taxes.
-Cash provided by operating activities increased from the first half of fiscal 2017 to the first half of fiscal 2018 primarily due to an increase in income taxes payable, partially offset by an increase in accounts receivable and lower net income.
+Cash provided by operating activities decreased in the first six months of fiscal 2019 compared to the same period in the prior year primarily due to lower cash collections and higher payments to suppliers, offset by a lower change in inventory during the six months ended April 28, 2019, compared to the same period in the prior year.

 Applied has agreements with various financial institutions to sell accounts receivable and discount promissory notes from selected customers.
 Applied sells its accounts receivable without recourse.
 Applied, from time to time, also discounts letters of credit issued by customers through various financial institutions.
 The discounting of letters of credit depends on many factors, including the willingness of financial institutions to discount the letters of credit and the cost of such arrangements.
-Applied sold \$766 million and \$149 million of accounts receivable during the six months ended April 29, 2018 and April 30, 2017, respectively.
-Applied did not discount promissory notes or utilize programs to discount letters of credit issued by customers during the six months ended April 29, 2018 or April 30, 2017.
+Applied sold \$1.1 billion and \$766 million of accounts receivable during the six months ended April 28, 2019 and April 29, 2018, respectively.
+Applied did not discount promissory notes or utilize programs to discount letters of credit issued by customers during the six months ended April 28, 2019 or April 29, 2018.

-Applied's working capital was \$7.3 billion as of April 29, 2018 and \$8.8 billion as of October 29, 2017.
+Applied's working capital was \$6.5 billion as of April 28, 2019 and \$6.7 billion as of October 28, 2018.

-Days sales outstanding for the second quarter of fiscal 2018 was 53 days, a decrease compared to day sales outstanding of 61 days for the same period in the prior year.
-Days sales outstanding varies due to the timing of shipments and payment terms, and the decrease was primarily due to higher accounts receivable factoring and better collection performance.
+Days sales outstanding for the three months ended April 28, 2019 was 58 days, an increase compared to 53 day sales outstanding for the same period in the prior year.
+Days sales outstanding varies due to the timing of shipments and payment terms, and the increase was primarily due to higher revenue and favorable collection performance for the same period in the prior year.